 A delightful community-driven (with 1,200+ contributors) framework for managing your zsh configuration.

 I use Tmux to give me the ability to have lots of windows and split those windows in a way I feel I need to.
 Tmux is a terminal multiplexer.
 I definitely don't use it to its fullest but it suits my workflow.
-This is a great write-up about all that is can do.
 I extend Tmux with Teamocil which allows me to script layouts and commands that I use regularly.

 A couple of other must haves are: